 This is no ordinary stylus.
 Each generation has added functionality as well.
 Most recently, Samsung pushed S Pen support to the new Samsung Galaxy S21 Ultra.
 Most of these features are also available on older Note devices to a certain extent.
 Let’s get right into this.

 About the S Pen

-- This year’s S Pen connects to the phone with Bluetooth starting from 2018 onward.
+- The modern S Pen connects to the phone with Bluetooth starting as of 2018.
 Of course, it still lives within the body of the device unlike most of its competitors.

 - It gets power from a super-capacitor battery instead of the classic lithium-ion batteries of the Microsoft Surface Pen or the Apple Pencil.
 Samsung claims a full charge takes only 40 seconds.

 - A full charge allows for up to 30 minutes of usage time or 200 button clicks.
-Users get a notification when the battery is at 20 percent to remind them to charge.
+Users get a notification when the battery is at 20% to remind them to charge.
 This may change from Note to Note.

 - It uses a wireless charging method while resting within the body of the device to charge.
 It works differently from Qi Wireless Charging so you can’t charge the S Pen with one of those.